What is Valentine’s Day?

 In other words, we do it together.

-We laugh and talk, and listen to music, and most importantly, spend time with each other.
+We laugh and talk, sometimes listen to music and most importantly, spend time with each other.

 If relationships are about sharing and caring, then time, is one of the most important gifts you can share with people you love.